Zuora

 To integrate with Zuora, you must first set up and test your integration in the Test environment, and then move your integration to the Live environment.

-You must create a public and private key to configure the integration,
+You must create a private key to configure the integration,

 - Sign in to the Test environment in the Dashboard.